What is a staph infection?

 Staph infections on the skin include impetigo, wound infection, cellulitis and staphylococcal scalded skin syndrome (SSSS).
-You can learn more about this type of infection by reading our skin staph infection article.
+You can learn more about this type of infection in the healthdirect staph skin infection article.

 Invasive staph infections

-Invasive staph infections are far less common than skin infections, but usually more severe.
-There are many types of invasive staph infections and you can learn more by reading our invasive staph infections article.
+Invasive staph infections are far less common than skin infections, but are usually more severe.
+There are many types of invasive staph infection and you can learn more by reading our invasive staph infections article.

 How do I avoid getting a staph infection?